gugulet-hu/qself-process/automate/2b Query/readme.md

 # Query flow

-An [Automate](https://llamalab.com/automate/) flow to process data queries to pose to the database and get JSOn files in return.
+An [Automate](https://llamalab.com/automate/) flow to process data queries to pose to the database and get JSON files in return.